Escaping Income Bracket No Longer Guarantees Wealth

 AFBytes Brief

-Research finds that moving into a higher income bracket no longer reliably translates into wealth gains.
-Parental financial resources now play a larger role than individual earnings.
+Research indicates that moving into a higher income bracket does not reliably build wealth.
+Parental financial resources now play a larger role in determining net worth.

 Why this matters